tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/快速入门/一分钟跑通 Demo/跑通Demo(Flutter)_intl_en.md

 [](id:step3)
 ### Step 3.
 Configure demo project files.
 1. In the **Modify Configuration** step, select the platform in line with the source package downloaded.
-2. Find and open `/lib/debug/GenerateTestUserSig.dart`.
+2. Find and open `/example/lib/debug/GenerateTestUserSig.dart`.
-3. Set parameters in `GenerateTestUserSig.java` as follows.
+3. Set parameters in `GenerateTestUserSig.dart` as follows.
 <ul><li/>SDKAPPID: `PLACEHOLDER` by default.
 Set it to the actual `SDKAppID`.
 	<li/>SECRETKEY: `PLACEHOLDER` by default.
 Set it to the actual key.</ul>
 4. Click **Next step** to complete the creation.